 Medical care access, dental care access, affordable housing, transportation access and mental health access and youth issues lead the list of priorities identified in the 2002 Community Health Needs Assessment for Adams County, coordinated by Healthy Adams County.
 These priorities guide the work of Healthy Adams County's task forces.

-Both Healthy Adams County Coalition and Healthy York Network are currently working with Holleran, a consulting firm out of Lancaster, to complete health assessments for both York and Adams counties.
+Both Healthy Adams County Coalition and Healthy Community Network are currently working with Holleran, a consulting firm out of Lancaster, to complete health assessments for both York and Adams counties.
 Results from these health assessments will determine next year's strategic goals for Healthy Adams County.

 The Access Committee carried forth with the recommendation by Drexel University to bring a satellite Federally Qualified Health Center to Adams County.
 The Health Center Sub-Committee choose to partner with Family First Health to open such a health center by January 2009.
 The center will offer primary medical care to the uninsured and underinsured.
 The Access Committee also worked with Healthy York Network to develop a similar model for Adams County.